-We were really impressed with many of the hotels facilities at the Kempinski.
-We spent plenty of our time in the Gym and Spa area.
+We were really impressed with many of the hotel’s facilities at the Kempinski.
+We spent plenty of time in the Gym and Spa area.
 The gym was decked out and had a great view of the city as you exercised.
 The spa was so good you could literally stay there all day.
 There was a hot and cold bath (amazing for recovery) a vapour room (steam room), sauna and a water massage area (Mitch’s personal favorite)

-When we still have to work while lounging at the pool… can’t get better place to work though!
+When we still have to work while lounging at the pool… can’t get a better place to work though!